minsuk00/Leaphlet/README.md

 <a name="setup"></a>

 ## 🛠️ Setup
-You can either download the [apk](https://github.com/minsuk00/Leaphlet/releases) directly or run the application locally
+You can either download the [apk](https://github.com/minsuk00/Leaphlet/releases) directly or run the application locally.
+Use [41G8M37] as a sample event code.
 ### Built with
 - Frontend: Flutter (Android)
 - Backend: Firebase (FlutterFire)